mpadge/bike-correlations/README.md

-Calculates matrices of both correlations and distances between all pairs of bicycle and rail stations in various cities (bikes for London, NYC, Boston, Chicago; rail for London).
+Calculates matrices of both correlations and distances between all pairs of bicycle and rail stations in various cities (bikes for London, NYC, Boston, Chicago, Washington DC; rail for London).
 Correlations are based on ride data downloaded from repositories for the respective cities.

 Distances are routed with urban-region OSM files obtained from [mapzen](https://mapzen.com/metro-extracts) or